temporalio/proposals/dotnet/sdk-phase-1.md

   things like OTel)
 * Support for default iface impls in all but the oldest .NET versions
-* Decided abstract with virtuals was a clearer abstraction for the logic of the interceptors than interfaces with default impls (also helps those really old .NET versions)
+* Decided abstract with virtuals was a clearer abstraction for the logic of the interceptors than interfaces with default impls (also helps those really old .NET versions that don't have default interface impl support)

 ## Testing